mickeybegashaw/mickeybegashaw/README.md

 ## Contact Me  🚀 ,

 🌟 I'm always open to collaboration and Work  on exciting projects and ideas.
-If you share similar interests or have a project you'd like to work on, feel free to reach out on call +251979076934 or the socials below!
+If you share similar interests or have a project you'd like to work on, feel free to reach out on call +251979076934 or the social below!

 <div>